wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 ### Step 2 (Optional): Specify Your Wavefront Instance

 By default, the Wavefront Spring Boot Starter creates an account for you and sends data to the Freemium instance.
-If you already have a Wavefront account, you can send data there instead by specifying the `uri` and `api-token` properties, as follows:
+If you already have a Wavefront account, you can send data there instead by specifying the `uri` and `api-token` properties as follows:

 ```
 management.wavefront.api-token=$API_Token